top of page

 Much longer personal bio

-It's also been a practice of integrating liminality in all its forms.
+But it's also been a practice of integrating liminality in all its forms.
 I'm a biracial woman who learned to love the sometimes difficult and sometimes magical spaces found between worlds of culture, religion and place.
 I've learned to embrace the fact that whatever hat I wear – artist, economist, systems designer, daughter, friend – the worlds I create invariably emerge from this wonderful place of in-betweeness.

 bottom of page